The Athletic Director’s 2026 Technology Planning Guide

 Align Technology Planning With Your Budget Cycle

+Clear plans make approvals easier.
 Administrators value predictability and foresight.
 When technology needs are identified early, budget discussions are more productive and less reactive.
 Multi-sport solutions and phased upgrades strengthen the case for investment.

 Early planning also supports:

-Grant applications
+Grant applications.

-Sponsorship opportunities
+Sponsorship opportunities.

-Capital improvement discussions
+Capital improvement discussions.

 When technology serves multiple sports and improves daily operations, it becomes easier to justify and easier to approve.